-t.20 Corps à corps is said to exist when the two competitors are in contact; when this occurs the Referee must stop the bout (cf. t.25, t.63).
+t.20 Corps à corps is said to exist when the two competitors are in physical contact; when this occurs the Referee must stop the bout (cf. t.25, t.63).

-At foil and at saber it is forbidden for a fencer to cause corps à corps (even without brutality or violence).
+In foil and in saber it is forbidden for a fencer to cause corps à corps (even without brutality or violence).
 Should such an offence occur, the Referee will penalize the fencer at fault as specified in Articles t.114, t.116, t.120.

-At all three weapons it is forbidden for a fencer to cause corps à corps intentionally to avoid being touch, or to jostle his opponent.
-Should such an offence occur, the Referee will penalise the fencer at fault as specified in Articles t.114, t.116, t.120 and any touch scored by the fencer at fault is annulled.
+At all three weapons it is forbidden for a fencer to cause corps à corps intentionally to avoid being touched, or to jostle the opponent.
+Should such an offence occur, the Referee will penalize the fencer at fault as specified in Articles t.114, t.116, t.120 and any touch scored by the fencer at fault is annulled.